NullArray/PyParser-CVE/README.md

 # PyParser

 PyParser is a vulnerability parser that looks for CVE's from different sources.
-It employs the Shodan API, has the ability to retrieve and process data from [CVE Mitre](https://cve.mitre.org/) and comes with fucntionality to install and use Offensive Security's ExploitDB [Searchsploit](https://github.com/offensive-security/exploit-database/blob/master/searchsploit) utility.
+It employs the Shodan API, has the ability to retrieve and process data from [CVE Mitre](https://cve.mitre.org/) and comes with functionality to install and use Offensive Security's ExploitDB [Searchsploit](https://github.com/offensive-security/exploit-database/blob/master/searchsploit) utility.

 ## Usage